Zachary Oberzan: Theater

-A founding member of the New York City-based theater collective Nature Theater of Oklahoma, he collaborated in the creation and performance of No Dice, Poetics: a ballet brut, and the one-man show Rambo Solo, in which Oberzan conveyed the plot and the pathos of David Morrell's 1972 thriller First Blood.'
+As a founding member of the New York City-based theater collective Nature Theater of Oklahoma, he collaborated in the creation and performance of No Dice, Poetics: A ballet brut, and the one-man show Rambo Solo, in which Oberzan conveyed the plot and the pathos of David Morrell's 1972 thriller First Blood.'

 In 2010, Oberzan's solo theater/film piece Your brother.
 Remember? premiered at Kunstenfestivaldesarts in Brussels.
 An examination of family deterioration and redemption, the piece uses twenty-year-old home movie footage, recreated shot-for-shot in the present day, and employs the life of Belgian action star Jean-Claude Van Damme as a means to tell its bittersweet story.
 As of December 2016, Oberzan has performed the piece in over fifty cities worldwide.
 Ben Walters, Guardian UK, writes: “Oberzan's 'Your brother.
 Remember?' is a brilliant piece of 21st-century art, an elegant mash-up of pop culture and the intensely personal, of live performance and the moving image, of memento mori and joie de vivre, the death wish and the creative impulse.
 It's funny, clever and profound.”
 In April 2012 Your brother.
 Remember? was released as a stand-alone film to critical praise.